-Gun Rights for Medical Cannabis Patients in Pennsylvania
+Pennsylvania Gun Rights for Medical Cannabis Patients

 Table of Contents

 What are the gun rights for cannabis patients in Pennsylvania?
 Senator Tom Wolf authorized the use of cannabis for medical purposes by signing Senate Bill 3 in April 2016.
-As of late 2022, the Pennsylvania Medical Marijuana Program is currently being implemented by the Pennsylvania Department of Health (PDOH).
-The program gives residents with serious illnesses access to medical marijuana through a safe and efficient means of delivery.

 The bill authorized the use of cannabis for the treatment of specified qualifying conditions with a medical recommendation, which includes: